 Installation and usage

-Alternatively, one can download a .zip file or clone the respository for GTVT from the following GitHub link
+One can download a .zip file or clone the repository for GTVT from the following GitHub link:

 and install the tool inside the resulting "jwst_gtvt-master" directory (you should see a file called "setup.py" in this directory) with the command